 This post may contain affiliate links.
 If you make a purchase using my link, I'll receive a commission at no extra cost to you.
 Thank you for supporting this blog!

-This week we’re welcoming Amy From Amy Takes Pictures to the blog!
-She’s an amazing brand & product photographer and is going to be sharing some great advice on how you can craft the perfect stock photo.
-We met from the Savvy community and I couldn’t be more excited to have her here!
+This week I’m welcoming Amy From Amy Takes Pictures to the blog!
+She’s a super talented brand & product photographer and will be sharing her best advice on crafting the perfect stock photo.
+We met each other in the Savvy community and I couldn’t be more excited to have her here!

 From the first steps you should take when shooting your own stock photos, to the best tools & software you can use to edit your photos on a budget.
 This is a must read if you’ve been wanting to take your stock photography to the next level!

 COULD YOU TELL US A LITTLE BIT ABOUT YOURSELF?

 I’ve loved photography for as long as I can remember.
 I got my first camera in a happy meal when I was probably about 8 years old.
 It was a 110mm film camera and it was fluorescent orange.
 So cool.

 I took pictures of everything and getting my photos back from the processor was always the best day.
 I still get that feeling every now and then when I’ve sat down to edit photos that I’m REALLY excited about.

 I bought my first DLSR camera in 2008 and apprenticed as a pet photographer.
 I dabbled in a few different niches before finding home base as a brand and product photographer.

 I love taking images for clients.
 They work so hard to develop a product or brand they’re proud of, and having beautiful images to show that off is integral to their success.
 Photography, especially when combined with branding and business, is a highly technical and creative craft.